bovem/stock-tracker/README.md

 It uses [IEX Finance API](https://iextrading.com/developer/) to get intraday trading data of any [NASDAQ](https://www.nasdaq.com/) listed company.

-For that, it takes the ticker symbol of that company as input and price fluctuations from January 1, 2015, to current date are plotted it on an interactive graph provided by plot.ly.
+It takes the ticker symbol of that company as input and price fluctuations from January 1, 2015 to current date are plotted on an interactive graph provided by plot.ly.

 Other than displaying current price, open price, high, low and volume of that stock, it also calculates percentage change of price in the last one-day interval.